c-mbdk/crm-api/README.md

 # crm-api
-REST API created using Flask connected to a PostgreSQL DB (running on a local server )
+REST API created using Flask connected to a PostgreSQL DB (running on a local server)

+A workflow has been set up which builds the image, based on the Dockerfile, then pushes the image to DockerHub.
+This Docker Image CI is triggered when a pull request is made or commits are pushed to the master branch.

 ## Project Structure
 - app.py has the implementation for CRUD operations of the CRM API